You own a kettle, a basic burr grinder, and a bag of medium-roast beans. One question stops most people in the aisle: Kalita Wave or Hario V60?

 - Temperature tolerance: how much water-temp drift the bed absorbs before you taste it.

-Geometry 101: flat bed vs 60-degree cone
+Flat bed vs 60-degree cone

 The Kalita Wave has a flat bottom with three small drainage holes and a fluted filter that holds the paper off the walls.
 Bed depth at 20 g of coffee is roughly 2 cm.
 Water sits in a shallow puddle and meters through a fixed restriction.